Tochukz/AWS-Cloud-Developer/Udemy-Stephane-Maarek/section-18-cloud-formation/extra-18.3-stack-notifications/extra-18.3.md

 This example demonstrates the use the the `AWS::NotificationARNs` pseudo parameter.

-The pseudo parameter `AWS::NotificationARNs` is used to get the SNS topic ARNs that are set to receive notification for stack events.
+The `AWS::NotificationARNs` pseudo parameter  is used to get the SNS topic ARNs that are set to receive notification for stack events.
-The notification ARN in question will be the same notfication ARN that was supplied during stack deployment operation using the `--notification-arns` option.
+The notification ARN in question will be the same notIfication ARN that was supplied during stack deployment operation using the `--notification-arns` option.

 ### Operation